 Can you tell our readers a bit about what led you to write the book?

-A: Oh, it’s such an honour to share a bit of my journey with your readers!
+A: Oh, it’s such an honor to share a bit of my journey with your readers!
 You know, I didn’t always feel as good as I do today.
 I didn’t always understand food, nutrition, and how to find my best health.
 I was diagnosed with an autoimmune condition when I was 20 years old.
 At the time I was eating a low-fat diet consisting of tons of packaged and processed food – high in sugar and lacking nutrients.
 I was literally starving myself of the exact nutrients that my body needed to cope with the constant pain and inflammation I was experiencing.
 Thankfully, I had an “aha” moment, realizing that if I felt this way at 20, how bad would it be by the time I reached 40?
 Well, I’m past that age now and I feel great!
-That’s due in no small measure to my becoming a registered dietitian, RD, in 1999 and embracing the idea of really feeding my body with good food for optimal health and healing.
-Fast forward two decades, and I’m still here, evolving my food journey day by day!

 Tell us about your evolution!
 When and where did it start?